troyhacks/MoonLight/docs/moonbase/module/editor.md

 WIP !!

 * I'm therefore wondering if esplive only supports xtensa ASM and not RISCV? we're actually not supposed to enable esplivescript on anything else than the s3.
 For the moment it’s esp32 , esp32 s2 esp32s3.
 I am revamping the compiler for it to be more compact and less memory hungry.
 Once that is done I will work on creating risc assembly language so it can be used with the esp32 C family and also I want to do arm for the pi pico.
 * Technically live scripts works on normal esp32, but MoonLight with live scripts is 103% flash size.
-I didn’t look into other partitioning (preferably keeping Ota working)
+I didn’t look into other partitioning (preferably keeping Ota working): note use esp32 16MB!!
 * why do some animations allow me to specifiy the led strip pin but not others?
 * is there a wiki page I can read for me to understand pin mapping and led strip physical format?  there are layout nodes 🚥 (defining how the lights layed out in a matrix, cube etc. There you can define pins) effect nodes 🔥 (obviously) and modifier nodes 💎(modify an effect)
 * how does the lights control module interact with the animations module?
-* how does the palette affect the effects?
-* what palette doesn't affect the effects?
 * what does "snake" mean for a moving head configuration?
 * how do i specify which solid color i want?
+Added!
 * getting a few "Software reset due to exception/panic" depending on the effects i set 😄 but that might be my PSU
 * how I can specify the color order....
 I see the define I want in fastled.h, i'm guessing it's passed somehow to the template through maybe the ML_CHIPSET define? oh.... it seems to require a modification of void LedsDriver::init sorry for the spam.... it also looks to me that even with the ML_CHIPSET=SK6812 define there's no support for RGBW as on a small led strip, setting a solid color of red for example, i see green & white - blue - red - green & white - blue - red (eg: it's forgetting to send 4x 8b per led)